 With internal travel nurse programs, travelers don’t have much of a choice in terms of location, setting, or unit.
 Travelers are limited to a certain geographical area that the health system operates in and may not have as much of a say when it comes to job preferences.

 Another difference is that internal travel nurses don’t have recruiters like normal travelers.
 Anyone who’s traveled for a while knows that a strong recruiter relationship makes all the difference.
 Having someone to advocate for you and help you negotiate what you want and need out of a job is a huge benefit of traveling through a traditional staffing agency.

 Limited to one source for jobs

 Additionally, a typical traveler isn’t tied to one agency.
-They can compare jobs from multiple agencies through a job board like Fusion Marketplace and see where the highest-paying jobs are being offered.
+They can compare jobs from multiple agencies through a job board like Marketplace and see where the highest-paying jobs are being offered.
 In comparison, a traveler would be limited to the rates and jobs an internal travel program is offering.